emipa606/SdGoodnight/README.md

 **Compatibility:**

 the main mod version now includes the patches over patchoperations and mod load checker.
-So you don&apos;t need these anymore as extra mods.
+So you don't need these anymore as extra mods.
 Let me know if want some compatibility added with specific mods.

 so far it includes:
 https://ludeon.com/forums/index.php?topic=38010.msg389368#msg389368]CTS = makes the adv vitals monitor that comes with CTS linkable